 I am a historian born, raised and educated in Budapest, but my academic experience has been shaped by a great deal of time spent at universities and research centers across Europe and in North America.
-I have taught at the universities of Debrecen and Budapest (ELTE), as well as at Rutgers University (New Brunswick), but CEU has been my main institutional home since the first masters’ program in history in 1992.
-After more than a quarter century, and having served the university in diverse capacities, I am still thrilled by the sense of the intellectual and socio-cultural adventure it represents for all members of the community.
+I have taught at the universities of Debrecen and Budapest (ELTE), as well as at Rutgers University (New Brunswick) and the University of Cambridge, but CEU has been my main institutional home since the first masters’ program in history in 1992.
+After nearly three decades, and having served the university in diverse capacities, I am still thrilled by the sense of the intellectual and socio-cultural adventure it represents for all members of the community.

-My teaching and thesis supervising activity also ranges across the topics emphasized in bold above, including neighboring areas.
-My recent courses include history and theory of historiography; history of political thought in the sixteenth to the late eighteenth century (in particular the interplay between political discourse and ideas and practices of "governmentality"); "negotiating knowledge" in spatial and temporal contexts between the Renaissance and the Enlightenment;. and “inventing humanity” or the cultural construction of the concept of mankind during the same period.
+My teaching and thesis supervising activity also ranges across the topics emphasized above, including neighboring areas.
+My recent courses include history and theory of historiography; intellectual history and the history of political thought, both in theoretical and methodological terms and empirically with a focus on the sixteenth to the late eighteenth century (in particular the interplay between political discourse and ideas and practices of "governmentality"); "negotiating knowledge" in spatial and temporal contexts between the Renaissance and the Enlightenment; and “inventing humanity” or the cultural construction of the concept of mankind during the same period.